MooersLab/taggedpymolpysnips/README.md

 <a id="testing"><h2>Testing</h2></a>

-Run the code cells the ao.ipynb notebook to test that the connection to PyMOL's API is working.
+Run the code cells the `ipynbs/ao.ipynb` notebook to test that the connection to PyMOL's API is working.
+The output should be the same as in `ipynbs/7JU5setview.png`.

 [Return to Table of Contents](#table-of-contents)